MaxHalleran/tinyApp/README.md

 ## Current focus

+-Adding dynamic html partial functionality
 -Routing: moving all my routes to a seperate file
 -Modules: moving all my server functionality to a seperate file to keep it discrete and clean -Applying the REST philosophy to the application -Cookie tracker: a field to keep track of how many (possibly unique) visits a short link has had

+## Minor bugs

+-Clicking the login button on the login page returns an error